connexta/connexta.github.io/content/careers/_posts/2015-07-15-fullstack.md

 type: fullstack

 description:  Like to play both sides?
 Connexta is looking for full stack software developers to create and contribute amazing software.

-details: This position is physically on site with the customer where access to internal systems permit the installation and integration of newly developed software.
-In this unique position, you will be able to be a part of the extended Connexta team while developing positive relationships with the core customer team.
+details: Develop free and open source software, primarily for the Codice Foundation Distributed Data Framework (DDF) project.
 Junior and senior positions are available.
 Salary is commensurate with expertise.

 location-code: co